kazuo/twinwork-notes/README.md

 The `setup-poudriere.sh` script has a couple of options:
 ```
     --help          : usage
-    --use-loki      : uses Twinwork's Loki pourdriere repo
+    --use-loki      : uses Twinwork's Loki poudriere repo
 ```

 If you specify the `--use-loki` option, you'll still copy over the main Poudriere.conf file but that repo will be disabled by default and the Loki.conf poudriere file will be enabled.
 This repo has all of packages built from `twinwork-notes` plus a few additional ones found in `shared.sh`.
 You can always check https://loki.twinwork.net/poudriere.
 Packages aren't updated on schedule, but closer to once every two weeks or so.
 They're definitely going to be more up to date than using FreeBSD's quarterly repo.
-Here's a copy of Loki's `/usr/local/etc/poudriere.d/make.conf`:
+Also, be aware of what Loki is actually building... here's a copy of Loki's `/usr/local/etc/poudriere.d/make.conf`:

 ```
-DEFAULT_VERSIONS+=python=3.10 python3=3.10 pgsql=14 php=8.1 samba=4.13
+DEFAULT_VERSIONS+=python=3.8 python3=3.8 pgsql=14 php=8.1 samba=4.13

 # MariaDB 10.5
 DEFAULT_VERSIONS+=mysql=10.5m